abdulkadiroksuz/Deu_Ceng/README.md

 # Homeworks & Projects
-İncludes some of my homework and projects as a Computer Engineering student at Dokuz Eylül University.
+Includes some of my homework and projects as a Computer Engineering student at Dokuz Eylül University.